-Kombucha beverage has been around for about 2,000 years.
+Kombucha has been around for about 2,000 years.
 The health-promoting drink can be traced to Eastern Asia where it has been used as food and medicine for centuries. ( a picture of this would work perfectly)

 In recent times, the popularity of kombucha has spread across the continents of the world.
 But, what is kombucha?
 What are the health benefits of kombucha?
-Indeed, why should you drink kombucha?
+Why should you drink kombucha?

-In this discussion, we will trace its history, the rise in its popularity, its health benefits and how it is made.
+In this discussion, we will trace its history, the rise in popularity, health benefits and how it is made.

 Kombucha is a fermented beverage made from sweetened black or green tea.
 To promote fermentation, a mix of yeasts and bacteria, also known as SCOBY (symbiotic culture of bacteria and yeast) is added.